TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: TiROD Benchmark Setup and Methods

-Our Benchmark focuses on CLOD solutions for TiROD using NanoDet-plus-m~\cite{nanodet}, a lightweight variant of the FCOS object detector.
-NanoDet, in the selected variant, has only 1.2 million parameters and 0.9 Giga-FLOPS, making it ideal for resource-constrained robotics and edge devices~\cite{pastiLD} with an inference speed of 12 ms on Kirin 980 ARM CPU.
-Following common practice in the CLOD literature \cite{menezes2023continual}, we use a backbone pre-trained on ImageNet, namely ShuffleNet v2.
-For each task, the models are trained with a batch size of 32 for 50 epochs and with the AdamW optimizer, with a learning rate of 0.001, weight decay of 0.05, a 500-step linear warm-up, and a cosine annealing schedule ($t_{max}$ = 100).
-We use an NVIDIA GeForce RTX 2080Ti with 12GB of RAM for running all the experiments.
+Our experiments focus on CLOD solutions using NanoDet-plus-m~\cite{nanodet}, a lightweight variant of the FCOS object detector.
+NanoDet, in the selected variant, has a relatively small number of parameters (1.2 million) and a computational footprint of 0.9 Giga-FLOPs, ideal for resource-constrained edge devices~\cite{pastiLD, WANG2025110413}.
+It is among the smallest models in the literature~\cite{zhang2025few} for CL and few-shot incremental learning applied to object detection.
+As a reference for its edge suitability, NanoDet achieves inference speeds of 9.8~FPS on a GAP9 MCU and 84~FPS on a Kirin 980 ARM mobile CPU~\cite{bompani}, supporting the feasibility of deploying NanoDet on resource-constrained hardware.

-Given that CLOD techniques are tailored to specific detection architectures~\cite{menezes2023continual}, we focus on methods that have been applied to FCOS-based models like NanoDet.
+Following common practice in the CLOD literature~\cite{menezes2023continual}, we use a backbone pre-trained on ImageNet, namely ShuffleNet v2~\cite{Ma_2018_ECCV} as implemented in~\cite{nanodet}.
+For each task, the models are trained for 50 epochs with a batch size of 32.
+We use the AdamW optimizer, with a learning rate of 0.001, weight decay of 0.05, a 500-step linear warm-up, and a cosine annealing schedule with $t_{max}$ = 50.
+The validation split of TiROD is used for tuning the training hyperparameter of NanoDet.
+Full experimental details appear in Appendix~\ref{sec:appendix}, Table~\ref{tab:hyperparams}.